Graduate Record Examinations: Verbal section

 The computer-based verbal sections assess reading comprehension, critical reasoning, and vocabulary usage.
 The verbal test is scored on a scale of 130–170, in 1-point increments.
-(Before August 2011, the scale was 200–800, in 10-point increments.)
 In a typical examination, each verbal section consists of 20 questions to be completed in 30 minutes.
 Each verbal section consists of about 6 text completion, 4 sentence equivalence, and 10 critical reading questions.
 The changes in 2011 include a reduced emphasis on rote vocabulary knowledge and the elimination of antonyms and analogies.
 Text completion items have replaced sentence completions and new reading question types allowing for the selection of multiple answers were added.

 Quantitative section

 The computer-based quantitative sections assess knowledge and reasoning skills taught in most Mathematics and Statistics courses in secondary schools.
-The quantitative test is scored on a scale of 130–170, in 1-point increments (Before August 2011 the scale was 200–800, in 10-point increments).
+The quantitative test is scored on a scale of 130–170, in 1-point increments.
 In a typical examination, each quantitative section consists of 20 questions to be completed in 35 minutes.
 Each quantitative section consists of about 8 quantitative comparisons, 9 problem solving items, and 3 data interpretation questions.
 The changes in 2011 include the addition of numeric entry items requiring the examinee to fill in the blank and multiple-choice items requiring the examinee to select multiple correct responses.